 Cash positions, necessary for ancillary liquidity, are included under "#2 Other" in the planned asset allocation for the Sub-Fund.
 Furthermore, the Investment Manager will consider investments that do not classify as sustainable investments or as aligned with E/S characteristics, where there is a very compelling investment rationale to do so.
-The Investment Manager does are sustainable investments with an environmental objective that do not take into account the criteria for environmentally sustainable economic activities under the EU Taxonomy.

-consider various ESG related risks that such companies are exposed to and favours companies that effectively manage ESG related risks.
+The Investment Manager does consider various ESG related risks that such companies are exposed to and favours companies that effectively manage ESG related risks.